eProsima/Fast-DDS-docs/docs/fastdds/transport/intraprocess.rst

     Fast DDS assigns GUID prefixes considering several host parameters.
     Among them, the network interfaces enabled.
-    Thus, if at runtime, the network interfaces change, any new DomainParticipant will have a different GUID prefix and considered to be running in another host.
+    Thus, if at runtime, the network interfaces change, any new DomainParticipant will have a different GUID prefix and will be considered to be running on another host.

 .. tabs::